sammy-kablammy/.config/quick_reference/git_quick_reference.md

 explanations of common git commands because they are named terribly. i'm considering restructuring this file to be based on use case instead of command

+# pushing and branches summary
+because i am clearly not utilizing branches enough basically just stop doing `git push -u origin main` when setting up new repos. this way, you'll have to specify the upstream branch on every push. to see which local branches push to which upstream branches, do `git branch -vv` (it might just be wise to always create a dummy "make new branch" commit to set the upstream branch so you don't forget later)

 # misc tips
 see a more compact git log:
 * git log --oneline